oreilly-qc/oreilly-qc.github.io/errata/errata.md

 > **Corrected**: "... the random eight-qubit circuit ..."

 ### Text for Example 3-6: Hands-on: Remote-Controlled Randomness
-*Thanks to Dr. Moez AbdelGawad at Rice University for spotting this!*
+*Thanks to Dr. Moez AbdelGawad at Rice University and Angelica Semenec for spotting this!*

 Text discussing Example 3-6 first, correctly, mentions the probabilities are 85%/15%, but then later, incorrectly, mentions the probabilities are 70%/30% and sticks to these figures.
 Luckily, the *code* in the book and online sticks to the correct 85%/15% probabilities.